Generalization Bounds: Perspectives from Information Theory and PAC-Bayes

 Artificial intelligence and machine learning have emerged as driving forces behind transformative advancements in various fields, becoming increasingly pervasive throughout many industries and in our daily lives.
 As these technologies continue to gain momentum, the need to develop a deeper understanding of their underlying principles, capabilities, and limitations grows larger.
 In this monograph, we delve into the theory of machine learning, and more specifically statistical learning theory, where a key topic is the generalization capabilities of learning algorithms.

 A learning algorithm is a (potentially stochastic) rule for selecting a hypothesis, given a training data set.
-Generalization bounds for learning algorithms provide guarantees that the performance, as measured by a loss function, is ‘‘good enough'' (in a certain sense) when the hypothesis is subjected to new samples that were not in the training data.
+Generalization bounds for learning algorithms provide guarantees that the performance, as measured by a loss function, is ‘‘good enough,'' given that the training loss is small, when the hypothesis is subjected to new samples that were not necessarily in the training data.
 Such bounds are useful for several reasons.
 When applied in a specific use case, a generalization bound provides a certificate that the hypothesis performs well on new data, provided that the assumptions under which the bound was derived are valid.
 Furthermore, such bounds can serve as inspiration for the design of new learning algorithms, potentially leading to practical improvements.